 In recent weeks the government has stepped up its vigilance of parishes.
 Many of them now have police patrols at the door during Sunday Mass.
 If the priest doesn’t maintain a delicate balance when speaking about the situation in the country, the faithful are not allowed to enter.
 This is why in the last few days we have been seeing many photos and videos on social media in which the faithful are receiving Holy Communion through the grills of the parish compounds, under the watchful eye of the police.

-This is how the government is trying to pressure priests to not denounce the abuses committed and thus giving rise to causes of the social and political crisis that has been keeping the country back for the past fifteen years.
-This has brought about more than 150,000 refugees, most of whom are displaced in neighboring Costa Rica.
+This is how the government is trying to pressure priests to not denounce the abuses committed and so giving rise to causes of the social and political crisis that has been keeping the country back for the past fifteen years.
+This has brought about more than 150,000 refugees, most of whom are displaced in neighbouring Costa Rica.